-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.
 We did identify a certain deficiency in internal control, described below, that we consider to be a material weakness.

-Material Adjustments 2020-001
+Material Adjustments 2021-001

 Material adjustments to the financial records were made in order for the financial statements to conform to generally accepted accounting principles.
 Internal controls should prevent, or detect and correct adjustments timely to provide materially correct financial information.
 We recommend that the Panama City Community Redevelopment Agency and the City of Panama City, Florida staff strive towards identifying proposed audit adjustments more timely.